Grand Trunk Road: A Historical Odyssey Connecting Civilizations

 The significant development of the GT Road was carried out by Sher Shah Suri, a ruler of the Suri dynasty in the 16th century.
 He is often credited with the construction and renovation of the GT Road.
 The road was known as “Sadak – e – Azam” during his reign.

-Grand Trunk Road Map
+Map of the Grand Trunk Road

 Grand Trunk Road